ewanc26/website/content/blog/logistics-of-lycanthropy.md

 ---
 title: "Logistics of Lycanthropy and its Romanticisation"
-summary: "An analysis on the logistical nature of the lycanthropic curse, and how it's changed over time."
+summary: "An analysis of the logistical nature of the lycanthropic curse, and how it's changed over time."
 date: 2024-01-24T04:26:42Z
 draft: false
 tags: ['Werewolves', 'History']